aashourv/iEEG_MEM/README.md

 # iEEG_MEM
   The Distance_SC_Null.m generates structural connectivity nulls for a subset of anatomical regions of interests (ROIs).
-In this script the empirical subset of ROIs correspond to closest ROIs' to the sample patinet's intra-cranial EEG (iEEG) electrodes.
+In this script the empirical subset of ROIs correspond to ROIs closest to the sample patinet's intra-cranial EEG (iEEG) electrodes.
 This algorithm creates structural nulls by iteratively resampling ROIs aimed at keeping the pairwise distance between the null ROI pairs closest to the empirical